OI-wiki/i18n/docs/basic/merge-sort.md

 2. Recursively merge sort the two sub-sequence;
 3. Combine two sorted sub-sequence into one.

 It is not hard to tell that first two steps of merge sort can be easily implemented.
 However, the problem is how to combine two sub-sequence.
-We can notice that the two sub-sequences are in order in step two.
+We can notice that both sub-sequences are in order in step two.
 The third step is actually to combine two **ordered** sequence.
 (For implementation of which, please refer to example code below.)

 ## Properties